Swedish heraldry: National heraldry

 The Swedish arms evolved from royal heraldry.
 Traditionally, only persons bore arms and so these arms were originally only arms of the monarchs.
 Gradually, however, they have also become considered "national arms".

 The greater national arms (stora riksvapnet) originated in 1448 and has remained unchanged in Swedish law since 1943.
 The first legislation of state arms in Sweden was in 1908, and prior to that the state arms were changed by royal decree.
 It also, as it originally was, remains to be the personal coat of arms of the king of Sweden; as such he can decree its use as a personal coat of arms by other members of the Royal House, with the alterations and additions decided by him.
 Since the beginning of the reign of Gustav Vasa in 1523 it has been customary in Sweden to display the arms of the ruling dynasty as an inescutcheon in the centre of the greater arms.

 The coat of arms of Queen Silvia of Sweden is similar to the greater arms of Sweden, but without the ermine mantling, and with the central inescutcheon exchanged for her personal arms: Per pale gules and Or, a fleur-de-lis counterchanged.
 The shield is encircled by an azure ribbon with dependent cross of the Order of the Seraphim.

 The lesser coat of arms of Sweden (lilla riksvapnet) is emblazoned: Azure, with three coronets Or, ordered two above one; Crowned with a royal crown.
 This is the emblem used by the government of Sweden and its agencies; it is, for example, embroidered on all Swedish police uniforms.
 Any representation consisting of three crowns ordered two above one is considered to be the lesser coat of arms, and its usage is therefore restricted by Swedish Law, Act 1970:498.

 The three crowns have been a national symbol of Sweden for centuries; historians trace the use of the symbol back to the royal seal of Albrecht of Mecklenburg, and even earlier.
 The three crowns have been recognized as the official arms of Sweden since the 14th century.
-The earliest credible attribution of the three crowns is to Magnus Eriksson, who reigned over Norway and Sweden, and in 1330s, bought Scania from Denmark.
+The earliest credible attribution of the three crowns is to Magnus Eriksson, who reigned over Sweden and Norway, and in 1330s, bought Scania from Denmark.
 Written in 1378, Ernst von Kirchberg's Reimchronik depicted Magnus Eriksson with a national banner of dark blue, charged with three crowns, although this banner did not ultimately become the national flag of Sweden.